weblate/jamuluswebsite/wiki/en/Tips-Tricks-More.md

    [MIDI channel];[offset for first fader]
    ```

-   * `MIDI channel` is required or the the parameter argument is ignored and the feature is not active.  `0` means "any channel", `1`-`16` listen only to MIDI messages on the specified MIDI channel.
+   * `MIDI channel` is required or else the parameter argument is ignored and the feature is not active.  `0` means "any channel", `1`-`16` listen only to MIDI messages on the specified MIDI channel.

    * `offset for first fader` is the first MIDI CC to use to control a Jamulus Channel fader (default 70, which matches the Behringer X-Touch defaults), with all MIDI CCs after that being used; must be a number or else the long form is used.